Federal vs. Private Student Loans: Which Is Better to Secure for College?

 When it comes to financing your college education, you’ll likely be offered federal and private loans as part of your financial aid package.
 So, what’s the difference?
 Federal student loans are funded by the federal government, while private loans are provided by another lender — such as a bank, credit union, state agency or school.
 Typically, federal loans will give you more benefits and flexibility — so consider these first.

-Here are 11 important advantages federal student loans have over private loans:
+Top 11 advantages of taking out federal student loans before private

 There are four types of federal loans.
 Applying for any of these federal student loans is typically straightforward and simple.

 The interest rate on federal loans is fixed and typically lower than both private loan and credit card interest rates.
-Private loan interest rates are generally variable, which means they can spike — sometimes higher than 18%.
+Private loans generally have variable interest rates, which means they can spike — sometimes higher than 18%.
 Higher interest rates mean your monthly loan payments will likely rise post-graduation.

 If you need a lot of help to pay for school, you’ll likely qualify for a federal subsidized loan.
 And if you need to defer payment on a subsidized loan, the government will pay the interest during deferment.